John Colet

 John Colet (January 1467 – 16 September 1519) was an English Catholic priest and educational pioneer.

-John Colet was an English scholar, Renaissance humanist, theologian, member of the Worshipful Company of Mercers, and Dean of St Paul's Cathedral, London.
+Colet was an English scholar, Renaissance humanist, theologian, member of the Worshipful Company of Mercers, and Dean of St Paul's Cathedral, London.
 Colet wanted people to see the scripture as their guide through life.
 Furthermore, he wanted to restore theology and rejuvenate Christianity.
 Colet is an important early leader of Christian humanism as he linked humanism and reform.
 John Colet was a friend of Erasmus, a key figure in Christian humanism.

 Childhood and education

 The eldest son of Sir Henry Colet (Lord Mayor of London 1486 and 1495), he was born in London in January 1467, and was educated at St Anthony's school and at Magdalen College, Oxford, where he took his M.A. in 1490.
 He was already nonresident rector of Dennington, Suffolk, and vicar of St Dunstan's, Stepney, and now became rector of Thurning, Hunts.
 In 1493 he went to Paris and then to Italy, studying canon and civil law, patristics and Greek.